nipayne/personal-site/content/tutoring.md

 ### About

 Thanks for checking out this page.
-A little about me - I am currently an MS student at Northeastern University studying applied mathematics, having graduated with a BS in Mathematics in May 2022.
+A little about me - I am currently a PhD student at Penn State University, having graduated with a BS in Mathematics in May 2022 and a MS in Applied Math in May 2023, both from Northeastern University.
 Since graduating from Salem High School in Salem NH in 2017, I have been involved with a variety of programs that have allowed me to be tutor and mentor for many high school and college students.
 This includes academic mentoring of middle and high school students in several Boston area programs, supporting college students as a tutor for the Northeastern Math Department, and being a private tutor for students in grades 7 through 12.
 I have also been a teaching assistant for several undergraduate math courses, and a substitute teacher for Salem School District.
 Having tutored throughout the pandemic, I am able to work with students to help them develop skills to deal wih a post-pandemic education, in addition to providing support in mathematics.

 If you'd like to read more, feel free to check out my [About](https://nicholaspayne.net/about/) page.